elitekaycy/advanced-java/week1/reflectionsXAnnotations/logger/readme.md

 ## Overview

-This project demonstrates a simple implementation of a custom `LogExecutionTime` annotation in Java, along with a corresponding handler to log the execution time of methods annotated with `@LogExecutionTime`.
-The approach uses reflection and the proxy pattern to intercept method calls and measure their execution duration.
+In this project, I've implemented a custom LogExecutionTime annotation in Java to log the execution time of methods.
+Alongside the annotation, I've developed a handler using reflection and the proxy pattern.
+This handler intercepts method calls annotated with @LogExecutionTime, measuring their execution duration.
+This approach showcases how reflection can be leveraged to enhance method logging dynamically, demonstrating practical use cases for annotations in Java applications.

 ### Components